TheHive-Project/TheHiveDocs/api/authentication.md

 curl -H 'Authorization: Bearer ***API*KEY***' http://127.0.0.1:9000/api/case
 ```

-TheHive supports also basic authentication (disabled by default).
-You can enable it by adding `auth.method.basic=true` in configuration file.
+TheHive also supports basic authentication (disabled by default).
+You can enable it by adding `auth.method.basic=true` in the configuration file.
 ```
 # Using basic authentication
 curl -u mylogin:mypassword http://127.0.0.1:9000/api/case